red/community/README.md

 Platform: 'android

-Most scripts will have no platform specified, which means they are expected (though not guaranteed) to work on any platform their target REBOL product runs on.
+Most scripts will have no platform specified, which means they are expected (though not guaranteed) to work on any platform their target Red product runs on.

 ### Comm-Code Library header: Type
 Says the type of code, or how it is used.
 What its purpose is.
 Can be a lit-word or block.
 Use any combination of: